Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/information_extraction_prompting.md

 >
 > The Client entity is the connection layer that authenticates your app with an Appwrite project and routes all SDK requests to the correct backend API.
 >
-The following table summarizes each stage of the information extraction process:
+The following table summarizes each stage of the information extraction:
 >
 >
 > | Original State | Extraction Process | Resulting Value |